Friend of accused UBS "rogue trader" gave Kerviel warning

-Adoboli, 32, who used to work as a senior trader at UBS's investment banking arm in London, was arrested on September 15, 2011 and blamed for losses of $2.3 billion (1.4 billion pounds).
+Adoboli, 32, who used to work as a senior trader at UBS's investment banking arm in London, was arrested on Sept.
+15, 2011 and blamed for losses of $2.3 billion.
 He is on trial accused of fraud and false accounting, charges he denies.

 The prosecution read out to the jury an exchange of emails between Adoboli and friend Sarah Moore dating back to January 2008, when Societe Generale announced losses of 4.9 billion euros ($7.1 billion) blamed on trader Jerome Kerviel.